Table of Contents

-The Horned God
+The Horned God and his Titles

 The Horned God is the most common title/name for the God in Wicca.
-What you might want to remember is that while these broader titles are shared with the public, individual covens might choose to worship more specific gods, e.g. Thor, Zeus, Osiris, etc. The Horned God is often shown with large horns like a stag or goat or ram on top of his head.
+What you might want to remember is that while these broader titles are shared with the public, individual covens might choose to worship more specific gods, e.g., Thor, Zeus, Osiris, etc. The Horned God is often shown with large horns like a stag or goat, or ram on top of his head.
 Because of these horns, some might associate the Horned God with the devil, but Wicca does not include a devil (only Christianity does), so this is not the same being.

-In some representations, the Horned God will have hooves and other animal characteristics, in addition to being a man.
+In some representations, the Horned God will have hooves and other animal characteristics in addition to being a man.
 This god is the one that represented the primal nature of man and his connection to the wild.
-He is the one who hunts and he is the one who uses his intuition to sustain himself.
+He is the one who hunts, and he is the one who uses his intuition to sustain himself.
 He is virile and aggressive, the one who can take away life and the one who can give life through the outcomes of a hunt.

 The Triple Goddess

 In her three aspects, she can be the Maiden, Mother, and Crone.
-These different phases of life are akin to the way that nature changes during the year, with the Maiden being the springtime, the mother being of birthing and mothering and the crone being of death and rebirth.
+These different phases of life are akin to how nature changes during the year, with the Maiden being the springtime, the mother being of birthing and mothering, and the crone being death and rebirth.

 The Maiden emerges in fertility rites as the (sometimes) virginal beauty who is associated with new beginnings, new moons, and flowering.

-The Mother holds more knowledge and she protects those around her.
+The Mother holds more knowledge, and she protects those around her.
 She often gives more of herself than others might.
 She is focused on building a family unit and nurturing those around her.

 The Crone is the one who holds the wisdom of time.
-She is the one who is strong and practical, while also being able to look at the dark side of life to see it for what it really is.
+She is the one who is strong and practical while also being able to look at the dark side of life to see it for what it really is.
 She is the one who watches over transformations, including death and rebirth.

 Wicca and deities

-Not all goddesses have three aspects and not all gods are gods of the hunt.
+Not all goddesses have three aspects, and not all gods are gods of the hunt.
 When moving into the practice of Wicca, it can help to learn as much as you can about as many deities as you can.
-In doing so, you will begin to understand their unique stories and qualities, while also seeing who resonates most with you.
+In doing so, you will begin to understand their unique stories and qualities while also seeing who resonates most with you.
 You might find you want to work with Greek deities or that you want to work with Egyptian deities.
 Or you might want to stick with the Lord and the Lady until you figure out what calls to your heart.

 As you move through the Wheel of the Year in Wicca, think about how the cycles of the year impact the God and the Goddess.
-You can watch them start as being the dead and move into being ready to be reborn in the light to being a part of births and planting.
+You can watch them start as being the dead and move into being ready to be reborn in the light to be a part of births and planting.
 Find them in the way the light moves across the land and the sky.